 According to Alan Watkins, core adjunct professor in National University’s cybersecurity degree programs, thinking like the bad guys means developing an understanding of what motivates cybercriminals, being aware of how they operate, and having a good working knowledge of the tools they use to attack computer networks and systems.

-We teach our students how to hack systems,” says Watkins.
+“We teach our students how to hack systems,” says Watkins.
 “They are taught how to use the tools so that they can bypass either security or detection methods.”

 While these students are hacking for a “good” reason, the very serious implications of what they learn and how they apply this knowledge is not lost on anyone at National — students or teachers.
 Any cyber-related career requires a strong commitment to doing the right thing.
 “Ethical hackers are hackers — but with integrity.
-This creates some interesting ethical questions for everyone involved in National University’s on-site or online cybersecurity degree,” says Watkins.
+This creates some interesting ethical questions for everyone involved in National University’s in-person or online cybersecurity degree,” says Watkins.
 “It really is up to the individual to remain ethical, and we instill that throughout the program,”

 To maintain pace with cybercriminal gangs, ethical hackers are always playing catch-up in what is a very fluid and ever-changing landscape.
 Simply put, the good guys must learn how to fight fire with fire — and the skills they learn are in great demand in the workplace.